erpnext/foundation/foundation/www/docs/user/manual/en/accounts/accounting-reports.md

 <img alt="Accounts Receivable" class="screenshot" src="{{docs_base_url}}/assets/img/accounts/reports/accounts-receivable.png">

+For more information on accounts receivable report based on payment terms
+<a href="accounts-receivable.md">click here</a>

 ### Sales and Purchase Register

 The Sales and Purchase Register report shows all the Sales and Purchase transactions for a given period with invoiced amount and tax details.
 In this report, each taxes has a separate column, so you can easily get total taxes collected / paid for a period for each individual tax type, which helps to pay the taxes to government.